 The Director may, in accordance with the regulations, impose any conditions on a manager’s approval that the Director thinks fit and may vary or remove those conditions.

-[Section 102C inserted by No. 56 of 2010 s.
+[Section 102C inserted: No. 56 of 2010 s.
 16.]

 102D.
 Duration of manager’s approval